KFSW

-KFSW (1650 AM) is a radio station broadcasting a southern gospel format to the Fort Smith, Arkansas, United States, area.
-The station is licensed to G2 Media Group LLC.
+KFSW (1650 AM) is a currently silent radio station that broadcast a southern gospel format to the Fort Smith, Arkansas, United States, area.
+The station is licensed to M&M Media, LLC.

-KFSW's signal has one of the largest coverage areas for a Fort Smith AM station, while the broadcast radius from FM translator K254AM (98.7 MHz) reaches as far away from Fort Smith as Spiro and Muldrow in Oklahoma as well as Greenwood and Van Buren in Arkansas.
+KFSW's signal has one of the largest coverage areas for a Fort Smith AM station, while the broadcast radius from FM translator K254AM (98.7 MHz) reaches as far away from Fort Smith as Spiro and Muldrow, Oklahoma, as well as Greenwood and Van Buren, Arkansas.

 History

-KFSW began as the "expanded band" twin to an existing station on the standard AM band.
-On March 17, 1997 the Federal Communications Commission (FCC) announced that eighty-eight stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz, with KWHN, also in Fort Smith, authorized to move from 1320 to 1650 kHz.
+KFSW began as the expanded band twin to an existing station on the standard AM band.
+On March 17, 1997, the Federal Communications Commission (FCC) announced that 88 stations had been given permission to move to newly available "Expanded Band" transmitting frequencies, ranging from 1610 to 1700 kHz.
+In Fort Smith, Arkansas, KWHN was authorized to move from 1320 to 1650 kHz.

-On November 10, 1997 the new station on 1650 AM was assigned the call sign KHFS.
+On November 10, 1997, the new station on 1650 AM was assigned the call sign KHFS.
 The FCC's initial policy was that both the original station and its expanded band counterpart could operate simultaneously for up to five years, after which owners would have to turn in one of the two licenses, depending on whether they preferred the new assignment or elected to remain on the original frequency.
 However, this deadline has been extended multiple times, and both stations have remained authorized.

-In 2000, the stations were acquired by Clear Channel Communications, forerunner to iHeartMedia.
-On November 22, 2000 the call sign KWHN was transferred from 1320 AM to 1650 AM.
-(The same day 1320 AM changed its call sign to KYHN).
+In 2000, the stations were acquired by Clear Channel Communications.
+On November 22, 2000, the call sign KWHN was transferred from 1320 AM to 1650 AM, while 1320 AM changed its call sign to KYHN.
 At this time, 1650 AM was simulcasting the 1320 AM programming.

-In the spring of 2008, after extensive rain and flooding in western Arkansas, the transmitter site for 1650 AM suffered heavy water damage, and on April 2, 2008 the station filed a 'Notification of Suspension of Operations/Request for Silent STA' with the FCC, stating:
+In the spring of 2008, after extensive rain and flooding in western Arkansas, the transmitter site for 1650 AM suffered heavy water damage, and on April 2, 2008, the station filed a 'Notification of Suspension of Operations/Request for Silent STA' with the FCC, stating:

 Due to heavy spring rains, localized flooding of a nearby waterway placed the transmitter site, and the transmitter itself under several feet of water.
 Access to the site to determine damage has only recently been allowed, and a casual inspection has revealed tremendous amounts of damage.